Document Type: Regulation

 II.
 SEXUAL ABUSE

-Sexual Abuse means any sexual activity or sexual contact with a minor child.
+Sexual Abuse means any sexual activity or sexual contact with a minor child or vulnerable adult.
 This includes sexual contact by force or threat of force, regardless of the age of the participants, and all sexual contact between an adult and a child.
 Sexual abuse does not require actual physical contact, but may consist only of inappropriate comments, viewing of inappropriate materials or voyeurism.

 III.
 PRE-EMPLOYMENT AND PRE-VOLUNTEER SERVICE SCREENING